andehury/YOYO-Fusion/README.md

 ## Key Features

 - **Consensus Center**: Determine the center (select a fine-tuned model) or estimate the center (standard median / geometric median).
-- Subspace Truncation: Projects weight differences into a low-rank subspace (adaptive rank via principle rank) to remove consensus noise.
+- **Subspace Truncation**: Projects weight differences into a low-rank subspace (adaptive rank via principle rank) to remove consensus noise.
 - **Robust Fusion**: Supports both IRLS-based Welsch weighting and Tukey biweight for outlier suppression in the subspace.
 - **Matrix Boost (Optional)**: Enhances residual components for linear/attention layers by equalizing singular values to the maximum.
 - **Norm Preservation**: Restores output tensor norm to match either the average or a specific input model’s norm.